COMMENTARY

 US Senator J.D.
 Vance (R-OH) listens as former President Donald Trump speaks to reporters before departing Manhattan criminal court on May 13, 2024, in New York where he is on trial for allegedly covering up hush money payments linked to extramarital affairs.
 (MARK PETERSON/POOL/AFP via Getty Images)

-Republican Vice Presidential candidate JD “Smokey Eyes” Vance and Democratic Vice Presidential candidate Tim “Coach” Walz squared off in a CBS event deemed the undercard event of the century.
-Expectations were low and interests relatively high.
+Republican vice-presidential candidate JD “Smokey Eyes” Vance and Democratic vice-presidential candidate Tim “Coach” Walz squared off in a CBS News event deemed the undercard event of the century.
+Expectations were low and interest relatively high.
 Still, all you could do was sigh.

-With a serious tone and knitted brows, CBS News' Norah O'Donnell and Margaret Brennan moderated the debate that ran for 90 minutes at the CBS Broadcast Center in New York.
-While the ghost of Walter Cronkite was probably wretched in anticipation of the event, which studio heads boasted would feature no fact-checking from the moderators, early in the debate the journalists abandoned that vow after Vance refused to drop the obvious and dangerous lie about Haitian immigrants in Springfield, Ohio he’s propagated for weeks.
+With a serious tone and knitted brows, Norah O'Donnell and Margaret Brennan moderated the debate, which ran for 90 minutes at the CBS Broadcast Center in New York.
+While the ghost of Walter Cronkite was probably wretched in anticipation of the event, which studio heads boasted would feature no fact-checking from the moderators, early in the debate the journalists abandoned that vow after Vance refused to drop the obvious and dangerous lie about Haitian immigrants in Springfield, Ohio, which he’s propagated for weeks.

 The telling fact was that Vance, in complaining about being fact-checked, openly admitted he wanted to get away without being called on his lies — and expected to do so.

-Of course, there was plenty of criticism of the moderators from Trump supporters about that, but Walz supporters also criticized the moderators, after they asked Walz about his misleading statements regarding a 1989 visit to China.
-“I’m a knucklehead sometimes,” he said as he stumbled to explain his claim to being in Hong Kong during the Tiananmen Square massacre.
+Of course, there was plenty of criticism of the moderators from Trump supporters about that, but Walz supporters also criticized the moderators after they asked Walz about his misleading statements regarding a 1989 visit to China.
+“I’m a knucklehead sometimes,” he said as he stumbled to explain his claim that he was in Hong Kong during the Tiananmen Square massacre.

 Trump followers told me they were pissed.
 Democrats who wanted a smackdown were equally upset.
 Their groans and moans could be heard across the nation.
 Both of them missed the point that Vance threw Trump under the bus.